-- First female Recording Engineer at ABC Studios in Los Angeles 1975
+First Woman Recording Engineer at ABC Studios in Los Angeles 1975

-- Multiple time Grammy Award nominee and three-time Grammy Award winner for:
+Multiple time Grammy Award nominee and five-time Grammy Award winner for:

-Leslie is currently nominated for two Grammys: Best Surround Sound Album- Signature Sound Opus One, and Best Engineered Album, Non- Classical- for Madeleine Peyroux, ‘The Blue Room.’ ( A category she shares with fellow female engineer: Trina Shoemaker, and also the first time two women engineers have been nominated in the same category).
+In 2014, Leslie was nominated for two Grammys: Best Surround Sound Album- Signature Sound Opus One, and Best Engineered Album, Non- Classical- for Madeleine Peyroux, ‘The Blue Room.’ ( A category she shared with fellow engineer: Trina Shoemaker, and also the first time two women engineers had been nominated in the same category).